mrbusche/backseatfan.com/_posts/2010-07-22-its-offical-cheerleading-not-a-sport.md

   </p>

   <p>
     If you have ever argued with a cheerleader or former high school cheerleader that cheerleading wasn't a sport.
-You just won the battle, for now&#8230;
+You just won the battle, for now?
   </p>

   <p>